layilin/SP23-33852/_excerpts/indigenous.md

 [42]({{site.baseurl}}/images/p0056.jpg)

-VER.
+> VER.
 598. *to the soursop*\] The true Indian name of this tree is *Suirsaak*.
 It grows in the barrenest places to a considerable height.
 Its fruit will often weigh two pounds.
 Its skin is green, and somewhat prickly.
 The pulp is not disagreeable to the palate, being cool, and having its sweetness tempered with some degree of an acid.
-It is one of the *Anonas*, as are also the custard, star, and sugar-apples.[^f42n5] The leaves of the soursop are very shining and green.
+It is one of the *Anonas*, as are also the custard, star, and sugar-apples.[^f42n4] The leaves of the soursop are very shining and green.
 The fruit is wholesome, but seldom admitted to the tables of the elegant.
 The seeds are dispersed through the pulp like the guava.
 It has a peculiar flavour.
 It grows in the East as well as the West-Indies.
 The botanical name is *Guanabanus*.
 The French call it *Petit Corosol*, or *Coeur de Boeuf*, to which the fruit bears a resemblance.
 The root, being reduced to a powder, and snuffed up the nose, produces the same effect as tobacco.
-Taken by the mouth, the Indians pretend it is a specific in the epilepsy.
+Taken by the mouth, the Indians pretend it is a specific in the epilepsy....

 VER.
 605. *cacao-walk*\] It is also called *Cocao* and *Cocô*.
 It is a native of some of

-[^f42n5]: Custard apple (*Annona reticulata*) is the fruit of a tree whose native range is Mexico to northeastern Venezuela.
+[^f42n4]: The custard apple (*Annona reticulata*) is the fruit of a tree whose native range is Mexico to northeastern Venezuela.
 The star apple (*Chrysophyllum cainito*) is the fruit of a tree native to the Greater Antilles (Higman 202).
 Sugar apple (*Annona squamosa*), also known as sweetsop, is the fruit of a tree native to lowland Central America.

 ---